 Strain through cheesecloth or jelly bag.
 Squeeze well to extract the juice.

-If you want to make the gummies, go to step two.
+If you want to make the gummies, go to Step 2.

 General recommended dose

 I recommend kids take 1-3 teaspoons a day.
 Adults can take 1-3 tablespoons per day.

 If I feel like I am getting sick I will end up drinking a cup or more a day.